 Protecting your trademark internationally

 Your national trademark application is only valid in Sweden.
-It is important that you register your trademark in all the countries where you sell or produce your good or service so as to be able to alone in the market and not risk infringing on others’ trademarks.
+It is important that you register your trademark in all the countries where you sell or produce your good or service so as to be able to be alone in the market and not risk infringing on others’ trademarks.

 There are three different paths to take to register your trademark in other countries.
 Here we describe the differences so that you can make the right choice.